Another indicator of how special a hitter Ted Simmons was is the number of four-hit games he had for the Cardinals.

 Here is a look at Simmons’ five most notable four-hit games as a Cardinal:

 _ Cardinals 11, Pirates 0, Aug.
-14, 1971, at Pittsburgh: In a previous blog item, I called this Simmons’ greatest game as a Cardinal.
-Simmons caught Bob Gibson’s only career no-hitter and went 4-for-6 with a RBI and two runs scored from the No. 5 spot in the batting order.
+14, 1971, at Pittsburgh: Simmons caught Bob Gibson’s only career no-hitter and went 4-for-6 with a RBI and two runs scored.
 It was Simmons’ first four-hit game in the big leagues.

 Simmons is the only Cardinals catcher to achieve four hits in a game in which he caught a no-hitter.